LLM Engineer Toolkit: 150+ Tools for AI Development (2026)

 AI Agent Frameworks

-The agent framework landscape has exploded in 2024-2025, with new approaches to multi-agent collaboration, tool usage, and autonomous task execution.
+The agent framework landscape has exploded in 2024-2026, with new approaches to multi-agent collaboration, tool usage, and autonomous task execution.
 The key differentiators are state management, inter-agent communication, and integration capabilities.

-Multi-Agent Orchestration Frameworks
+Multi-Agent Orchestration Frameworks (Updated February 2026)

-Framework Architecture Communication Model Best For
+Framework Architecture MCP Support Best For 2026 Status

-AutoGen Conversational agents Multi-party dialogue Collaborative problem-solving
+AutoGen Conversational agents ✅ Via tools Collaborative problem-solving 🟢 Production-ready

 CrewAI vs AutoGen vs LangGraph: